Please note, ICFJ has already selected the participants for this program.

 The fellowship will take place from February 18 - 20, 2020, in Stockholm, Sweden.
 The fellowship will include pre-conference activities on February 18, 2020, and attendance at the 3rd Global Ministerial Conference on Road Safety, February 19 - 20, 2020.
 The conference is co-sponsored by the World Health Organization (WHO), and minister-led delegations from more than 80 countries are expected to attend.

-If you are selected, the fellowship will cover costs including travel to the conference, accommodations, emergency insurance, meals and registration.
+The fellowship will cover costs including travel to the conference, accommodations, emergency insurance, meals and registration.